anhnlh/anhnlh/README.md

 Amazon Web Services, Google Cloud Services, Jupyter Notebooks

 ### Projects
-- Personal Cloud Coding Website: hosted at [anhs-jupyter.studio](https://anhs-jupyter.studio).
-Password protected of course, but it's hosted on a Digital Ocean Droplet (virtual machine) and reverse proxying via nginx to expose the IDEs to the domain.
+- Personal Cloud Coding Website: Hosted on a Digital Ocean Droplet (virtual machine) and reverse proxying via nginx to expose the IDEs to the domain.
 I'm currently hosting RStudio, JupyterLab, and code-server on the domain.
 - [HealthHacks](https://github.com/anhnlh/MnT_Health_Website): project from the